-Notes number 1, 4 and 5 to the Basic Financial Statements and the Required Supplemental Information (RSI) included in the Financial Section were prepared by the System based on the results of the Governmental Accounting Standards Board Statement 67 (GASBS 67) actuarial valuation as of June 30, 2022 and the Actuarial Valuation and Review as of June 30, 2022, both prepared by Segal.
+Notes number 1, 4, and 5 to the Basic Financial Statements and the Required Supplemental Information (RSI) included in the Financial Section were prepared by the System based on the results of the Governmental Accounting Standards Board Statement 67 (GASBS 67) actuarial valuation as of June 30, 2023, and the Actuarial Valuation and Review as of June 30, 2023, both prepared by Segal.
 For the Financial Section of the Annual Comprehensive Financial Report (ACFR), Segal provided the Schedule of Changes in Net Pension Liability and Schedule of Employer Contributions as shown in the RSI.
 A listing of the other supporting schedules Segal prepared for inclusion in the Actuarial and Statistical Sections of the System's ACFR is provided below.
-These schedules were prepared based on the results of the actuarial valuation as of June 30, 2022 for funding purposes.
+These schedules were prepared based on the results of the actuarial valuation as of June 30, 2023, for funding purposes.
 All other schedules in the Actuarial and Statistical Sections of the System's ACFR were prepared by the System.

-- 1. Retirees and beneficiaries added to and removed from retiree payroll; - 2.
+- Retirees and beneficiaries added to and removed from retiree payroll; - 2.
 Schedule of funded liabilities by type; and - 3.
 Schedule of retiree members by type of benefit.

-The valuation assumptions included in the Actuarial Section, including the assumptions for determining optional form of benefits, were adopted by the Retirement Board based on the June 30, 2019 Actuarial Experience Study recommending assumptions for use starting with the June 30, 2020 valuation.
-It is our opinion that the assumptions used in the June 30, 2022 valuation produce results, which, in the aggregate, anticipate the future experience of the Plan.
+The valuation assumptions included in the Actuarial Section, including the assumptions for determining optional form of benefits, were adopted by the Retirement Board based on the June 30, 2022, Actuarial Experience Study recommending assumptions for use starting with the June 30, 2023, valuation.
+It is our opinion that the assumptions used in the June 30, 2023, valuation produce results, which, in the aggregate, anticipate the future experience of the Plan.
 Actuarial valuations are performed on an annual basis.
 An experience analysis is performed every three years.
-The next experience analysis is due to be performed as of June 30, 2022 and assumptions approved in that analysis will be applied in the June 30, 2023 valuation.
+The next experience analysis is due to be performed as of June 30, 2025, and assumptions approved in that analysis will be applied in the June 30, 2026, valuation.

-Starting with the June 30, 2022 valuation, we have changed the treatment of the Contingency Reserve and applied the amount in that reserve to reduce the UAAL when we develop the funded ratio.
-In the June 30, 2022 valuation, the ratio of the actuarial value of assets to actuarial accrued liabilities increased from 82.1%1 to 85.8%.
-The employer's rate has decreased from 31.74% of payroll to 31.12% of payroll, while the employee's rate has decreased from 12.08% of payroll to 12.02% of payroll.
-The decrease in the employer's rate is primarily a result of higher
+In the June 30, 2023, valuation, the ratio of the actuarial value of assets to actuarial accrued liabilities increased from 85.8% to 86.5%.
+The employer's rate has decreased from 30.87% of payroll to 30.02% of payroll, while the employee's rate has decreased from 11.92% of payroll to 11.60% of payroll.
+The decrease in the employer's rate is primarily due to the effect of higher than expected return on investments (after asset smoothing).
+The decrease in the employee's rate is primarily due to changes in actuarial assumptions.